frankl114/aem3103-final/README.md

   <2D trajectories simulated using random sampling of parameters, overlay polynomial fit onto plot.>
 ![problem 3 figure](./figs/fig2.png)

   In this figure, it shows 100 flight path of the paper airplane with different inital velocity and initial flight path angle.
+The black line is the average trajectory of the 100 path which fit with a 5th order polynominal.
+(The 5th order was used because the result line is smooth and is about in the center of all the other lines)

  ## Fig. 3: Time Derivatives
  <Time-derivative of height and range for the fitted trajectory>